-The aim of this series is to raise awareness and educate people on a range of subjects that aren’t generally discussed.
-It’s also to give you some insight into other peoples lives and what they might have been through or going through as a little reminder to be kind.
+This series aims to raise awareness and educate people on a range of subjects that aren’t generally discussed.
+It’s also to give you some insight into other people’s lives and what they might have been through or going through as a little reminder to be kind.
 Topics will be relating to fertility, parenthood, postnatal health and much more!

-Every month, I will bring you a story told by a lovely mum who has been kind enough to share their experience with us.
+Every month, I will bring you a story told by a lovely mum who has been kind enough to share their experience.

 What Is Group B Strep?

 Group B Strep is a type of bacteria.
-It is very common and people generally do not know that they have it.
-It normally is harmless however, it can become a problem for pregnant women.
+It is very common, and people generally do not know that they have it.
+It usually is harmless; however, it can become a problem for pregnant women.

 There is a small chance it can be passed to the baby during labour and make them very ill.
 To help reduce the risk, antibiotics can be given to the mother during labour.

-Pregnant women with group B Strep also have a very, very small chance of miscarriage.
+Pregnant women with group B Strep also have a very small chance of miscarriage.

 You can read more about Group B Strep on the NHS website.